Asplenium ceterach: Habitat

+Subspecies

+Asplenium ceterach exhibits polyploidy within the species with populations in different regions possessing various levels of diploid, tetraploid and hexapoloid forms.
+Many of these forms are treated as respective subspecies.
+The following subspecies are recognised:

+Hybrid nothospecies

+The species also possesses naturally occurring hybrid nothospecies:

 Taxonomy

 Linnaeus was the first to describe rustyback with the binomial Asplenium ceterach in his Species Plantarum of 1753.

 A global phylogeny of Asplenium published in 2020 divided the genus into eleven clades, which were given informal names pending further taxonomic study.
 A. scolopendrium belongs to the "Ceterach subclade" of the "Phyllitis clade".
 Members of the Phyllitis clade have undivided or pinnatifid leaf blades with a thick, leathery texture, persistent scales on their stalk, and often possess anastomosing veins.
 Members of the Ceterach subclade have pinnatifid leaves, usually with a thick covering of hairs and/or scales and irregularly anastomosing veins.

-Distribution and habitat

-This species is found in Western and Central Europe, including the Mediterranean region, in the Arabian Peninsula and in temperate Asia as far east as Tibet.
-It is associated with fissures in carbonate rocks and also grows on the mortar of stone and brick walls.
-Can be found growing up to 2700 metres above the sea level, although it prefers mountainous locations, where it is usually found growing in sunny rocky walls and slopes.